Dodge Home

 G3.
 Plunder of the Sun.
 Warner Bros., 1953.

 Feature film.
+Originally released August 26, 1953.
 Produced by Robert Fellows and John Wayne.
 Directed by John Farrow.
 Screenplay by Jonathan Latimer.
 Original music by Antonio Díaz Conde and Enrique Fabregat.
 Starring Glenn Ford (Al Colby), Diana Lynn (Julie Barnes), Francis L. Sullivan (Thomas Berrien), Patricia Medina (Anna Luz), Sean McClory (Jefferson), Douglass Dumbrille (consul), Eduardo Noriega (Raul Cornejo).

 Buy the DVD: Amazon.com